Enquire now in case of any assistance needed

-Radiation Therapy Treatment Cost in India
+Radiation Therapy Cost in India

-• Radiation Therapy Treatment Cost in India is between USD 3000 - USD 7000
+• Starting From: USD 3000 - USD 7000

-• Hospital Days: 1
+• Hospitalization Days: 1 Days

 • Procedure Duration: 30 Min - 50 Min

-Get Your Estimate Cost
+Get Your Radiation Therapy Cost in India

 Radiation therapy, often referred to as radiotherapy or irradiation, is a medical procedure that uses ionizing radiation to treat diseases, primarily cancer.
 It works on the principle that high-energy radiation beams can damage the DNA inside cells, preventing them from growing and dividing.
 This makes radiation therapy particularly effective against rapidly dividing cancer cells, which are more vulnerable to radiation-induced damage than normal cells.